tencent cloud

 Yes

-Start/Stop Workspace Management
+Workspace Start/Stop Management

-1. click Create Now to enter the Notebook workspace launch page.
+1. Click Create Now to enter the Notebook workspace launch page.

-1. Click the log out button at the top left to exit the current workspace and return to the list page.
+1. Click the Log Out button at the top-left to exit the current workspace and return to the list page.

-click the Delete button on the list page to delete the current workspace.
+Click the Delete button on the list page to delete the current workspace.

 Note:

-Notebook files need to end with (.ipynb).
+Notebook files must end with (.ipynb).

-2. Select a running kernel
+2. Select the running kernel

 Note:

-WeData Notebook currently supports two types of kernels:
+Currently, WeData Notebook supports two types of kernels:

-Periodic Scheduling Of Notebook Tasks
+Periodic Scheduling Notebook Task

 1. Select a Notebook workspace